 This delay can be especially advantageous given that the filing fees for a continuation application are the same as a new non-provisional (between $1,000–$2,000).

-Because the fees are required to complete your application, the USPTO will ask you to respond to a Notice to File Missing Parts, which gives you up to six months of extra time.
+Because the fees are required to complete your application, the USPTO will ask you to respond to a Notice to File Missing Parts, which gives you up to seven months of extra time.

 4. TAKE MAXIMUM EXTENSIONS OF TIME